akononovicius/physRisk-content-repository/articles/2019/qaivoter-model.md

 Status: published
 Image_url: uploads/2019/qaivoter-model.png

+One of the differences between how social scientists and sociophysicists view the modeling of social systems is the outlook towards independent behavior.
+Importance of individuality underlies many theories in social sciences, while physicists are used to explain various emergent properties through interactions.
+Obviously both approaches are oversimplifications of objective reality.
+This time we consider another generalization of the [q-Voter model]({filename}/articles/2019/qvoter-model.md) in which a group of physicists and social scientists attempted to bridge this gap.

 [Two years ago]({filename}/articles/2017/kodel-individualiu-agentu-savybes-gali-buti-nesvarbios.md)
 we have already explained that properties of individual agents in some cases do not matter, because they average out.
-But in some cases this minute details can have interesting effects on the dynamics of the social system.
+This is obviously true if we build models from perspective of physics.
+But if we include intuitions from social sciences, then this "truth" might no longer be true.
+Thus in some cases minute details about individuality of agents can have interesting effects on the dynamics of the modeled social systems.

-Here we discuss a generalization of the [q-Voter model]({filename}/articles/2019/qvoter-model.md) using so-called diamond model of social response [cite id="Nail2016APPA"].
+So here we discuss a generalization of the [q-Voter model]({filename}/articles/2019/qvoter-model.md) using so-called diamond model of social response [cite id="Nail2016APPA"].
 An interesting result reported in [cite id="Nail2016APPA"] is that two different psycho-social approaches to non-conformative behavior generate somewhat different